Oil and gas exploration

 Doctorate in Geology

-"Can you imagine being able to characterize subsoil with science from last century but with the technology of the future?"
+"Can you imagine being characterize subsoil with science from last century, with the technology of the future?"

 Susana Gómez Álvarez

-"We guarantee safe transportation of hydrocarbons thanks to prior knowledge of the fluid's behavior.
-This assures safe and efficient production."
+"We guarantee safe transportation of hydrocarbons from the reservoir to the surface."

 At the Repsol Technology Lab we aim to make the oil and gas cycle more efficient and sustainable.